Creating the images

 I have a plastic pin-hole camera, but need to try this a few more times before I’m prepared to show any images from it!

-Fuji Velvia 50 (up until 2007, I mostly used Fuji Sensia 100/200/400 – sadly, in August 2010, Fuji announced it was ceasing production of this film; I mourn its loss, but Velvia is better for landscapes and so I suppose I contributed in some small way to the demise of Sensia…)
+(Up until 2007, I mostly used Fuji Sensia 100/200/400 – sadly, in August 2010, Fuji announced it was ceasing production of this film; I mourn the loss of it, but in a small way I contributed: I had switched to Velvia as it is better for the kind of landscapes I want to do…)

 I have a studio light set that I sometimes use for portraits.